leon-ai/blog.getleon.ai/content/blog/a-better-nlp-and-future-1-0-0-beta-7/index.md

 I mentioned this one earlier.
 It has also been suggested by a community member.

 At that time, the official release will be very close.
 So it'll be time to grow Leon capabilities by developing many skills.
-To do so, the community needs to be involve, so it would be nice to have a platform to centralize all skills that can be downloaded or being developed or waiting to be developed.
+To do so, the community needs to be involved, so it would be nice to have a platform to centralize all skills that can be downloaded or being developed or waiting to be developed.

 For skills that are available, we will have 3 types:
 - Official: maintained by the Leon AI core Team.